biopython/biopython/DEPRECATED.rst

 ``Bio.ParserSupport`` was declared obsolete in Release 1.59, and deprecated in Release 1.63.
 The Martel specific ``EventGenerator`` was removed in Release 1.67, and the entire module was removed in Release 1.72.

-``Bio.ParserSupport.SGMLStrippingConsumer`` was deprecated in Release 1.59, and removed in Release 1.61.

 Bio.KDTree
 ----------